 You will also want to check out my other Mafia Island blogs:

 - How much does it cost to visit Mafia Island for a complete budget breakdown.

 - Visiting Zanzibar on a budget.

-A lot of people put off visiting the island because there isn’t a lot of information online about how to get to Mafia Island.
-Don’t let this deter you though as it’s relatively easy.
+A lot of people are put off visiting the island because there isn’t a lot of information online about how to get to Mafia Island.
+Don’t let this deter you though as it really is relatively easy!